 2. Analyze of Business Financials - This step is an exhaustive audit of financial records.
 It ensures that documents depicted in the Confidentiality Information Memorandum (CIM) were not fluffed.
 Additionally, it helps gauge the company’s asset health, asses overall financial performance and stability, and detect any red flags.
 Items inspected here include:

 Following, the buyer examines the information collected to ensure proper business practices as well as legal and environmental compliances.
+This is the major part of due diligence process.
 Overall, the buyer gains a better understanding of the firm as a whole and can better appraise long term value.